 The following table provides the total present value of CN's non-registered defined benefit and defined contribution plans.
-These amounts were determined using the actuarial assumptions disclosed in Note 17-"Pensions and Other Post-retirement Benefits", on page 96 of the 2021 Annual Report and in Note 15-Pensions and Other Post-retirement Benefits, on page 88 of the 2020 Annual Report, available on the Company's website at www.cn.ca and on SEDAR at www.sedar.com.
+These amounts were determined using the actuarial assumptions disclosed in Note 17-"Pensions and Other Post-retirement Benefits", on page 96 of the 2021 Annual Report and in Note 15-Pensions and Other Post-retirement Benefits, on page 88 of the 2020 Annual Report, available on the Company's website at www.sedar.com.
 Amounts include the value of pension benefits for active, deferred and retired executive and senior management participants for 2021.

-PLANS OPENING PRESENT VALUE OF BENEFIT OBLIGATION (C\$) CLOSING PRESENT VALUE OF BENEFIT OBLIGATION (C\$) Non-Registered Defined Benefit Plans in Canada and the U.S. 518,600,000 440,100,000 (1) Non-Registered Defined Contribution Plans in Canada and the U.S. 7,468,000 8,424,000
+PLANS OPENING PRESENT VALUE OF BENEFIT OBLIGATION (C\$) CLOSING PRESENT VALUE OF BENEFIT OBLIGATION (C\$) Non-Registered Defined Benefit Plans in Canada and the U.S. 518,600,000 440,100,000 (1) Non-Registered Defined Contribution Plans in Canada and the J.S.
+7,468,000 8,424,000